OxfordAbstracts/purescript-graphql-client/README.md

 }
 ```

-To do this there is there is the `Spread` constructor that creates these aliases for you and decodes the response as an array.
+To do this in this library there is there is the `Spread` constructor that creates these aliases for you and decodes the response as an array.

 eg.
 ```purs